- Visits and Events

 Rescind- Administrative withdrawal of an applicant who, as determined by the Office of Admissions, does not continue to meet eligibility requirements or standards.

-Degree Partnership Program (formerly called Dual Enrollment): Simultaneous enrollment at Oregon State and another Oregon or Hawaii Community College.
+Degree Partnership Program (formerly called Dual Enrollment): Simultaneous enrollment at Oregon State and one of 17 Oregon or 3 Hawaii community colleges.

 Extended Admissions: Any applicant who does not satisfy the minimum requirements or alternatives for admission consideration may petition to the Undergraduate Admissions Committee (UAC) for an exception.
 Extended admission decisions will be determined by the Undergraduate Admissions Committee and are subject to Oregon University System guidelines for special admissions.
 Participation in the extended admission process does not guarantee admission.
 Each petition is assessed on an individual basis.
 Visit our Extended Admissions website to determine what must be submitted for consideration.